solidjs/solidhack-submissions/README.md

 Before submitting your project be sure to read the [Rules and Regulations](https://hack.solidjs.com/rules) as well as the complete instructions for [preparing your repository for submissions](https://hack.solidjs.com/submit).
 For additional information, check [hack.solidjs.com](https://hack.solidjs.com) and join our [Discord](https://discord.com/invite/solidjs's) #solidhack channel.
 If you have trouble submitting, please reach out over Discord!

+## 2022 Competition Closed

+Thank you to everyone who participated.
+Winners for SolidHack 2022 are listed below.
+Thank you to all our participants, contestants, sponsors and voters for a fantastic season.

 ## Submission Process

 When you're ready to submit your project, [fork this repository and add](https://github.com/solidjs/solidhack-submissions/edit/main/README.md) your submission to one of the category lists in this README file below. **The addition to the list must be a link to the project's GitHub repository**.
 Then, submit a pull request back to this repostiory.
 PRs will be merged once projects have been verified for meeting the submission rules and eligibility criteria.
 If there are issues with your project, a SolidHack team member will notify you as soon as possible.